< Back

 Barriers to Weaning

-Moving Towards Extubation
+Moving Toward Extubation

 Once a patient demonstrates success in an SBT, careful consideration must be made to ensure that the patient is ready for extubation.
-Before removing an ETT, the APRN should evaluate the patient’s ability to protect their airway and ensure airway patency once the advanced airway is removed.
+Before removing an ETT, the APRN should evaluate the patient's ability to protect their airway and ensure airway patency once the advanced airway is removed.
 If the patient has a weak cough, excessive secretions, or poor mentation, the patient may be prone to aspiration once extubated.
 The inability to clear secretions due to an ineffective cough increases the risk that the patient will not tolerate extubation; this risk increases to 100% when a weak cough is combined with increased sputum volume and decreased level of consciousness.
-Obesity may also inhibit a patient’s ability to protect their airway (Hyzy, 2020).
-When assessing a patient’s readiness for extubation, the APRN should consider the following:
+Obesity may also inhibit a patient's ability to protect their airway (Hyzy, 2024).
+When assessing a patient's readiness for extubation, the APRN should consider the following.

 Extubation